To view or edit the test sections, select a test file, suite, or case in the Test Browser pane.

 For an example of an equivalence test case, see Test Two Simulations for Equivalence.

 The Baseline Criteria section appears in baseline test cases.
-When a baseline test case executes, the Test Manager captures signal data from signals in the model marked for logging and compares them to the baseline criteria.
+When a baseline test case executes, Test Manager captures signal data from signals in the model marked for logging and compares them to the baseline data.

 To capture logged signal data from the system under test to use as the baseline criteria, click Capture.
 Then follow the prompts in the Capture Baseline dialog box.
 Capturing the data compiles and simulates the system under test and stores the output from the logged signals to the baseline.
-For a baseline test example, see Test Model Output Against a Baseline.
+For a baseline test example, see Compare Model Output To Baseline Data.

 You can specify tolerances to determine the pass-fail criteria of the test case.
 You can specify absolute, relative, leading, and lagging tolerances for individual signals or the entire baseline criteria set.

 After you capture the baseline, the baseline file and its signals appear in the table.
 In the table, you can set the tolerances for the signals.
-To see tolerances used in an example for baseline testing, see Test Model Output Against a Baseline.
+To see tolerances used in an example for baseline testing, see Compare Model Output To Baseline Data.

-By clicking Add, you can select an existing file as a baseline, either from another test case or from an external file.
-You can import MAT-files and Microsoft Excel files as the baseline.
-Format Microsoft Excel files as described in Specify Microsoft Excel File Format for Signal Data.
+By clicking Add, you can select an existing file as a baseline.
+You can add MAT-files and Microsoft Excel files as the baseline.
+Format Microsoft Excel files as described in Format Test Case Data in Excel.

 You can edit the signal data in your baseline, for example, if your model changed and you expect different values.
 To open the signal editor or the Microsoft Excel file for editing, select the baseline file from the list and click Edit.
 See Manually Update Signal Data in a Baseline.